pareshagrawal2025/holiday-planner-api/README.md

 ## Developer Notes
-- spring-boot 3.5.5 as base framework, caffeine for caching, springdoc-openapi-starter-webmvc-ui for API docs, openapi-generator, spring-boot-starter-test and jacoco for testing, some other util api and Java 17 are used for the application.
+- Application frameworks are spring-boot 3.5.5 as base framework, caffeine for caching, springdoc-openapi-starter-webmvc-ui for API docs, openapi-generator, spring-boot-starter-test and jacoco for testing, maven-javadoc-plugin for java docs and some other util api and Java 17 are used for the application.
-- Error handling is very good for application, validation added for input parameters like country codes and year parameters.
+- Error handling is appropriate in application, validation added for input parameters like country codes and year parameters.
 - Application collects all user input errors in one go and returns to user instead of failing on first error.
 - Performance is improved with caching of API responses using Caffeine cache.
 - Unit tests are provided for application to ensure the correctness of the business logic.